ndugal6/SchoolBook/SchoolBook_SDD.md

-# Software Requirements Specification for SchoolBook
+# Software Design Document for SchoolBook

 **Prepared by:**